-Jay Worrall resides in Lower Alsace with his wife and two sons.
-Jay and his family have been members of the community for thirteen years, living in the former “Steigerwald’s Winery”- an 1836 Farmhouse and local landmark, which they have renovated and call home.
-Jay works as the Director of the Holleran Center for Community Engagement at Alvernia University, where he also teaches graduate classes on Poverty Studies, Leadership and Ethics.
-Before going to Alvernia, Jay served as the first Executive Director at Habitat for Humanity of Berks County for six years.
-Jay enjoys working on his home, gardening, brewing his own beer, and coaching youth soccer.
+Jay Worrall and his family reside on Hill Road and have been members of the Antietam Valley community since the 1990s, formerly in Mount Penn and now living in “Steigerwald’s Winery” in Lower Alsace- an 1836 Farmhouse and stop on the Gravity Railroad, which he and Michelle have renovated and call home.
+Jay is the Director of the Holleran Center for Community Engagement at Alvernia University, where he also teaches courses on Nonprofit Management, Poverty Studies, Leadership and Ethics, primarily in the graduate school.
+Before going to Alvernia, Jay served as the first Executive Director at Habitat for Humanity of Berks County, has worked as a professional grant writer for several community development organizations, as Director of Neighborhood Building in Reading, and as Director of Youth Programs at a local YMCA.
+Jay enjoys working on his home, gardening, and coaching youth sports.

 Michelle McGill-Boyle has lived within the Antietam Valley community for 27 years, residing in both Exeter Township and currently, Lower Alsace Township.
 Michelle is a graduate of Mount St. Mary’s University where she earned her degree in Bachelor of Science in Economics.
 In addition, she completed her teaching certification in Elementary Education from Alvernia University and possesses a Master of Education from Wilkes University, Wilkes-Barre, PA.
 Michelle has been teaching 6th grade in the Daniel Boone Area School District since 1998.
 As a member of the AVCP, Michelle hopes to see the area evolve into a family-centered community, rich in culture, sports, recreation, and a variety of community based activities.